3,300 Australian men a year die from prostate cancer.

 Many conditions can affect the prostate.
 Don't automatically assume you have cancer

-If you are 50 years of age or over or 40 with a family history of prostate cancer, talk to your doctor about being tested as part of your annual health check.
+Men over 50 years of age, or 40 years if they have a family history of prostate cancer, should talk to their doctor about being tested as part of their annual health check

 What is prostate cancer?

 Prostate cancer occurs when abnormal cells develop in the prostate.
 These abnormal cells can continue to multiply in an uncontrolled way and sometimes spread outside the prostate into nearby or distant parts of the body.

 Prostate cancer is generally a slow growing disease and the majority of men with low grade prostate cancer live for many years without symptoms and without it spreading and becoming life-threatening.
 However, high grade disease spreads quickly and can be lethal.
 Appropriate management is key.

 Over 20,000 men are diagnosed with prostate cancer in Australia each year.
 It kills more men each year than breast cancer kills women, yet it has relatively low awareness and funding.

 Prostate Cancer Foundation of Australia is working hard to change this by raising awareness, conducting research, and providing information and support to men and their families affected by prostate cancer.
 By making yours a Big Aussie Barbie, you can help us raise over $1M to go towards these invaluable programs.

 A Message from Big Aussie Barbie Ambassador Matthew Hayden

 "Let’s raise $1 million to help men like my father to survive prostate cancer."